Dominic Dromgoole: Writing

-In 2000, his book The Full Room: An A-Z of Contemporary Playwriting provided a personal survey of contemporary British playwriting.
+In 2000, Dromgoole's book The Full Room: An A-Z of Contemporary Playwriting provided a personal survey of contemporary British playwriting.
 In 2006, Will and Me: How Shakespeare Took Over My Life charted his fascination with William Shakespeare, and won the inaugural Sheridan Morley award.
 Dromgoole has also contributed to The New Statesman, The Sunday Times and other publications.
 In 2017 his book Hamlet Globe to Globe, recounted experiences from the global tour of Hamlet.

+Personal life

+Dromgoole's sister is theatre and radio director Jessica Dromgoole and his brother is Sean Dromgoole, the Labour candidate for Somerton and Frome in the 2017 general election.

+As of 2011 Dromgoole lived in Hackney, London with his three daughters and partner Sasha Hails.